pitt-crc/user-manual/docs/hardware_profiles/storage.md

 # Storage Tiers

+!!! warning "No sensitive data can be stored"
+    CRCD storage in the Open Science Environment is **not** approved for HIPAA-protected health information (PHI), personally identifiable information (PII), or other data under protected controls.
+If you are working with protected data, the CRCD [Secure Research Environment (SRE)](../getting-started/access_sre.md) may meet the requirements.

 CRCD provides several storage tiers spanning the research data lifecycle — from fast flash for active computation to low-cost archive for cold data.
 Each tier trades performance for cost, so most groups keep data across more than one.

-This page covers what each tier is for, how much you get, and what more costs.
+This page covers what each tier is for, how much you get at no cost, and how much additional storage costs.
 For the operational detail — full paths, permissions, snapshots, and checking your usage with `crc-quota` — see [File Systems](../data-management/file-systems.md).